HippyHay/linked-blog-starter-md/Real Estate/Level 2/Chapter 1.md

 ## Florida Statute Chapter 475
 A collection of statutes that deal with real estate.
 Citations are where to look in the law to find the relavent legal text.

+Example:
-ex: 475.001, F.S. = What that is telling you is that you can find the relevant law in the Florida statutes (F.S.), chapter 475, subchapter 001.
+**475.001, F.S.** = What that is telling you is that you can find the relevant law in the Florida statutes (F.S.), chapter 475, subchapter 001.

 Broken up into 4 parts
 1. **Real estate brokers, sales associates, and schools:** This is where most of the stuff we're interested in lives.
 It regulates brokers, sales associates, and schools.